Feminist poetry: Modern feminist poetry in North America

-Feminist Poetry in Western Europe
+Feminist poetry in Western Europe

-Feminist Writing after Mary Wollstonecraft
+Feminist writing after Mary Wollstonecraft

-Eighteenth century advocate for women's rights Mary Wollstonecraft (1797-1851), put great emphasis on the power of the poetic imagination as a liberator tool, and many nineteenth century British women writers were inspired by Wollstonecraft to use poetry to enter public debates about gender roles, poverty, and slavery.
-The verse-novel Aurora Leigh (1856) by Elizabeth Barrett Browning (1806-1861) is one such feminist work, which challenged a prevailing attitude that women's lives were incompatible with writing poetry.
+Eighteenth-century advocate for women's rights Mary Wollstonecraft (1797–1851), put great emphasis on the power of the poetic imagination as a liberator tool, and many 19th-century British women writers were inspired by Wollstonecraft to use poetry to enter public debates about gender roles, poverty, and slavery.
+The verse-novel Aurora Leigh (1856) by Elizabeth Barrett Browning (1806–1861) is one such feminist work, which challenged a prevailing attitude that women's lives were incompatible with writing poetry.
 Aurora Leigh had a very public impact, for example influencing the views of American social reformer Susan B. Anthony regarding the traditional roles of women, especially in relation to the tension between marriage and women's individuality.

-Late Nineteenth Century Feminist Poets in Britain
+Late 19th-century feminist poets in Britain

-Often cited as an early feminist poet, Amy Levy (1861-1889) is described by writer Elaine Feinstein as the first modern Jewish woman poet.
-At the age of 13, Levy published her first poem in the feminist journal, the Pelican, and she grew to maturity surrounded by writers and social reformers on the London scene of the era, such as Eleanor Marx and Olive Schreiber.
+Often cited as an early feminist poet, Amy Levy (1861–1889) is described by writer Elaine Feinstein as the first modern Jewish woman poet.
+At the age of 13, Levy published her first poem in the feminist journal the Pelican, and she grew to maturity surrounded by writers and social reformers on the London scene of the era, such as Eleanor Marx and Olive Schreiber.
 Though nothing is known for sure about Levy's sexual relationships, she is often thought of as a lesbian poet, though some critics have challenged affixing a sexual category to Levy.
 Levy's poems, however, are an early example of poetry that challenges heteronormative roles.

-Twentieth Century Feminist Poets in Britain
+Twentieth-century feminist poets in Britain

 Levy is often thought of as prefiguring or representing an early version of the New Woman, a stereotypical image of an independent woman who often worked rather than relying on her menfolk, and was associated with gender bending and deviance.
-Historically, the end of the nineteenth and beginning of the twentieth century was an era of surplus women, who had to work to survive: by 1911, 77 per cent of women workers in the UK were single.
+Historically, the end of the 19th and beginning of the 20th century was an era of surplus women, who had to work to survive: by 1911, 77 per cent of women workers in the UK were single.
 Alongside the struggle of suffragettes campaigning for votes for women, many British feminist poets sought to emulate the example of Victorian women writers, often expressing their radical political beliefs through poetry.
 Often the writers were not professional poets, but wrote out of necessity, including satirical portraits of politicians, or writings from prison, as in Holloway Jingles, a collection of writing from imprisoned women collated by the Glasgow Branch of the Women's Social and Political Union.